howerj/liblisp/liblisp.md

         > (tr "ts" "abc" "de" "aaaabbaaaccc")
         "dedccc"

+* procedure-code

+Return the code from a user defined procedure.
+Or *nil* if there is not one.

+        # (procedure-code DEFINED-PROCEDURE)

+* procedure-args

+Return the arguments from a user defined procedure.
+Or *nil* if there is not one.

+        # (procedure-args DEFINED-PROCEDURE)

+* function-format

+Return the format string from a procedure.
+Or *nil* if there is not one.

+        # (function-format FUNCTION)

+* documentation-string

+Return the documentation string from a procedure.
+Or *nil* if there is not one.

+        # (documentation-string FUNCTION)

 #### Predefined variables

 These are predefined variables used throughout the system, they often directly